paulofreitas/geodata-br/src/data/stubs/README.stub.md

-# dtb-ibge
+# places.br

-Brazilian territorial distribution data.
-Updated.
-Always.
+Always-updated multi-language geographic data of Brazil.

-### Data source
+## Data Source

-All these data was compiled from nonstandardized XLS spreadsheets provided by IBGE through its FTP server.
-You can download them at <ftp://geoftp.ibge.gov.br/organizacao_do_territorio/estrutura_territorial/divisao_territorial/>.
+All these data was compiled from nonstandardized spreadsheets provided by IBGE (Brazilian Institute of Geography and Statistics) through their FTP server at <ftp://geoftp.ibge.gov.br/organizacao_do_territorio/estrutura_territorial/divisao_territorial/>.

+## Datasets

-### Database records
+### Records

-{database_records}
+{dataset_records}

-### Database formats
+### Data formats

-Currently we provide databases into the following formats:
+Currently we provide these datasets into the following formats:

-{database_formats}

-### Get involved!

-Report any mislead information, enhancement or feature request to [our bug tracker](https://github.com/paulofreitas/dtb-ibge/issues)!
+{dataset_formats}

+## License

+The project source code are available under the [MIT License](src/LICENSE).
+The data compiled here are [public domain](data/LICENSE) and falls within fair use.

+## Contributing

+Found any misleading information?
+Have an idea for a missing feature?
+You are always welcome to [open an issue](https://github.com/paulofreitas/places.br/issues) or provide a pull-request!